 If a Regular Note is issued with OID and a subsequent holder purchases the Regular Note at a cost of less than its remaining stated redemption price at maturity, that holder also will be required to include in income the daily portion of OID with respect to the Regular Note for each day it holds the Regular Note.
 If the cost of the Regular Note to the subsequent holder exceeds the adjusted issue price of the Regular Note, however, the holder reduces the daily accruals by an amount equal to the product of (i) the daily portion and (ii) a constant fraction.
-The numerator of the constant fraction is the excess of the purchase price over the adjusted issue price of the Regular Note for all days on or after the day of purchase.
+The numerator of the constant fraction is the excess of the purchase price over the adjusted issue price of the Regular Note, and the denominator is the sum of the daily portions of OID on the Regular Note for all days on or after the day of purchase.